 Without an iota of doubt, the oil and gas industry is driving the engine of growth.
 The absence of this major energy source would bring the world to a grinding halt.
 The pillars of development in an economy rest upon the availability and exploration of this precious resource.
-However, this industry is also at the core of sustainability debate.
-With climate change becoming more and more visible with the passage of time and the growing concerns attached with the limits of our planet, it is important to divert our attention towards solutions for sustainable development.
+However, this industry is also at the core of the sustainability debate.
+With climate change becoming more and more visible with the passage of time and the growing concerns attached to the limits of our planet, it is important to divert our attention towards solutions for sustainable development.
 The challenge is to create a world which is more prosperous, healthier in all aspects, cleaner and safer for present and posterity.
 The prime idea is to strike a balance between the freedom to rise and the responsibilities that come along with the growth.
 Considering the omnipresence of oil and gas, it is not hard to believe that this industry has a direct or indirect influence on everything that surrounds us.
-And amidst this backdrop, the concept of ‘corporate social responsibility’ (CSR) assumes the centre stage.
+And amidst this backdrop, the concept of ‘corporate social responsibility’ (CSR) assumes the center stage.

 “Energy is the golden thread that connects economic growth, increased social equity, and an environment that allows the world to thrive.”

 -UN Secretary General Ban Ki-moon